-The Arlo Pro is only $231.44 for a one camera starter kit.
+The Arlo Pro is less expensive for a one camera starter kit.
 Whether or not the additional features of the Nest are worth an additional $100 is going to be an individual decision based on the needs of you and your home.

 Nest Cam IQ Outdoor vs. Arlo Pro — Comparison Chart